elemaudio/srvb/README.md

 Next, we can clone and build as follows.

+**Note**: the build steps below expect to run a script in a Bash environment.
+For Windows machines, consider running the following steps in a Git Bash environment, or with WSL.

 ```bash
 # Clone the project with its submodules
 git clone --recurse-submodules https://github.com/elemaudio/srvb.git